rnaveensrinivas/Linux/README.md

 ## `sudo` (Super User Do)

 The `sudo` command allows a **permitted user** to execute a command as another user, typically the root user, without switching users entirely.
-It’s often used for administrative tasks, such as installing software or managing system services, that require superuser privileges.
+It's often used for administrative tasks, such as installing software or managing system services, that require superuser privileges.

 ---